darklang/dark/docs/eventsV2.md

 Goals:

 - do not do DB queries to find events to run (that is, move scheduling outside DB)
-- support existing queue features (paused/blocked, retries, delays)
+- support existing queue features (paused/blocked, delayed retries)
 - do not run a scheduling service

 ## Definitions